Subject to there being sufficient candidates, the MAGB Master Maltster Examination will be held during the week beginning 21st June 2021 in the UK.

 The criteria for entry to take the examination is a pass in the MAGB Malting Diploma Examination within the past five years.
 Candidates will be allowed two attempts to gain a pass in the Master Maltster exams.

-A project, which must be of between 5,000 and 7,500 words, to be submitted to the MAGB in duplicate by Thursday 28th March 2013.
+A project, which must be of between 5,000 and 7,500 words, to be submitted to the MAGB in duplicate by Friday 26th March 2021.
 Projects of either below 5,000 or above 7,500 words will be returned to you for correction.
-The project will be marked and you will be informed of the results before the case study and oral exam in June 2013.
+The project will be marked and you will be informed of the results before the case study and oral exam in June 2021.
 Should your project fail you will be able to submit your reworked project in order to be considered for the Master Maltster in future years.
-Candidates gaining the Malting Diploma have five years in which to register to take the Master Maltster exam.

-An oral exam – up to one hour questioning by a panel of at least four Examiners on aspects of your project plus the exam syllabus.
+An oral exam – This takes place during the same week with upto 1 hour of questioning by a panel of at least three Examiners on aspects of your project plus the exam syllabus.
 You will be permitted to bring your project into this exam to refer to.